 Beware the new roaming rules which have come into place since Brexit.
 Most networks now have a 25GB data cap, so even if you have unlimited data in the UK, you probably won’t in Europe.

-That’s why two sim cards for the dongle can be useful- just be sure they get used regularly or you might find they shut down after a few months.
+That’s why two sim cards for the dongle (perhaps on different mobile plans) can be useful- just be sure they get used regularly or you might find they shut down after a few months.

-- Use campsite wifi (although it’s often not great, especially for uploading things like YT videos)
+• Use campsite/ campground wifi (although it’s often not great, especially for uploading things like YT videos)

 We also download several movies and TV show episodes onto our iPads so we don’t need to do it while abroad.
 After that, it’s only really live sporting events which we will stream/watch.

-As you can see, there are several options for getting motorhome & campervan wifi or internet on the road.
-If there’s a question you have which isn’t covered here, please do ask below and we’ll do our best to help you.
+As you can see, there are several options for getting motorhome & campervan wifi or internet on the open road.
+If there’s a question you have about motorhome or rv wifi which isn’t covered here, please do ask below and we’ll do our best to help you.

 Want more tips for motorhoming?